Anantha-sai/earthquake-dashboard/README.md

 # 🌍 Earthquake Dashboard - Power BI
-Here's a dashboard I created to analyze global earthquake trends from 1985 to 2023, including:  🌐 Top affected countries  🔔 Tsunami and alert categories  📅 Year-wise and month-wise trends  📍 Global distribution with map visualization

 This project visualizes and analyzes global earthquake data using Power BI.
-It aims to uncover patterns in seismic activity, alert levels, and affected regions.
+It explores patterns in seismic activity, alert levels, and geographical distribution of major earthquakes.

+Here's a dashboard I created to analyze global earthquake trends from 1985 to 2023, including:
+🌐 Top affected countries
+🔔 Tsunami and alert categories
+📅 Year-wise and month-wise trends
+📍 Global distribution with map visualization

 ## 📊 Dashboard Features